avinashr91/Community-Detection/README.md

 work can effectively extract community structure representing users based on their conversation frequency in a given topic.

+# Summary

+An innovative method was proposed based on data modeling (indexing) and community detection to determine a meaningful communities.
+Enron email dataset was used here.
+With graph modeling and clustering first, 11 clusters were partitioned and in which nodes in the graphs refer to the users associated in the conversation and the edge between two users implies that the users have communicated with each other on a particular conversation (topic).
+At the second step, we run modularity optima community detection algorithm on each topical cluster to test different connection strength.
+Three different versions of the modularity maximization method was used and the experiment results were compared and discussed.
+Among the various results a better community partition can always been chosen to meet different requirements.
+The performance obtained in this approach, when compared to the traditional modularity based method, was more convincing and meaningful since particular conversation detection plays a role at least as important as the linkage strength.
+We believe our approach has many potential applications in today’s community detection especially when used in complex social networks.
+We are able to find impressive community partition not only based on various connection strength, but also conversationoriented.
+More interesting works, for example, how to improve the existing algorithm we have to match the state-of-the-art source, and how to apply our current results on other largerscale real world datasets, would be our next moving for deeper understanding.

 # Working of the Project: